Hope by the Bay

 In May 2007 I participated in my first Race for Hope in Washington, D.C. in honor of my father, who had been battling an aggressive brain tumor for 3 years.
 Less than 2 months later, my dad lost that war.
 Barry Recht was exuberant and he truly loved life and everyone in it (and everyone in his life returned that love).
 His death was crushing and it left an unfillable hole in our world.
 I turned the grief and loss into focus and hope, and dragged a crowd of friends and family along with me as we fundraised for and ran the Race for Hope DC for 10 years.
 We raised a ton of money for the National Brain Tumor Society and we ran more than 30 miles per person, through hangovers and rain and heat.

-After 10 years leading the triumphant Hoya Lawyas for Hope back east, I'm finally making good on my threat to move our race west.
-We're retiring the Hoya Lawyas for Hope jersey and bringing our new team, Hope By the Bay, to the Bay Area Brain Tumor Walk.
+After 10 years leading the triumphant Hoya Lawyas for Hope back east, I finally made good on my threat to move our race west.
 Please join us, whether in person, in spirit or via your wallet.
 Every penny gives patients and their families hope and every million gets us closer to a world where brain tumors are not a death sentence.
 Help me spread hope and save lives.

 I am uniting with others to make a difference in the fight against brain tumors.
 I am passionate about this cause, so I’m taking action.
 I need your help in this fight.
 National Brain Tumor Society will not rest until a cure exists - but more needs to be done.
 Please join in my effort!

 National Brain Tumor Society is fiercely committed to finding a cure for brain tumors.
 They are aggressively driving strategic research; advocating for public policies that meet the critical needs of the brain tumor community; and providing comprehensive patient, family and caregiver resources.
 Your support ensures this important work will continue.